ritaurbani/ritaurbani/README.md

 I am Rita Urbani.

-🙋‍♂️I am a novice specialist in the field of data analysis.
+🙋‍♂️I am a student .......
 I have a background in humanities studies with commercial and financial experience.
-🎓I took a new direction for myself and I studied data analysis at Masterschool.
+🎓I took a new direction for myself and I web dvelopment.
-👐I am determined to make data my career path.
+👐I am determined to make coding and programming my career path.
 👷‍♂️I am looking for a job that will bring experience, growth and satisfaction:)

 🛠 Languages and tools: